Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Experiments

 \subsection{Learned Gabor-like units with quadrature phase relationship}

-In this section we show and analyze the learned units.
-Figure \ref{fig: filters}(a) displays the learned units, i.e., rows of $W^{(k)}$, on V1Deform.
-The units are learned with non-parametric $M(\delta)$, i.e., we learn a separate $M(\delta)$ for each displacement. $\delta(x)$ is discretized with an interval of $0.5$.
-Similar patterns can be obtained by using parametric version of $M(\delta)$.
-Please refer to the supplementary \ref{supp: animation} and \ref{supp: filters} for more results, including animation of filters, filters learned with local mixing motion model (eqn. (\ref{eqn: local_mixing})), with different block sizes, and learned on V1FlyingObjects.
+In this subsection, we show and analyze the learned units.
+The size of the filter is $16 \times 16$, with a sub-sampling rate of $8$ pixels.
+Fig. \ref{fig: filters}(a) displays the learned units, i.e., rows of $W$, on V1Deform dataset.
+The units are learned with non-parametric $M(\delta)$, i.e., we learn a separate $M(\delta)$ for each displacement and $\delta(x)$ is discretized with an interval of $0.5$.
 V1-like patterns emerge from the learned units.
-Moreover, within each sub-vector, the orientations and frequencies of learned units are similar, while the phases are different.
+Moreover, within each sub-vector, the orientations and frequencies of learned units are similar, while the phases are different and approximately follow a quadrature relationship, consistent with the observation of biological V1 simple cells \cite{pollen1981phase,emerson1997quadrature}.
+Similar patterns can be obtained by using a parametric version of $M(\delta)$.
+See Supplementary for more results of learned filters, including filters learned with different dimensions of sub-vectors using different datasets.
+It is worthwhile to mention that the dimension of sub-vectors is not constrained to be $2$.
+V1-like patterns also merge when the dimension is $4$ or $6$.